Isabella-417/Isabella-417/README.md

 <h1 align="left">Hello 👩🏻‍💻, I'm Isabella</h1>
 <h3 align="center">💻 FullStack Developer focus in JavaScript.
 ReactJS | React Native | NodeJS </h3>

-<p> I'm a FullStack developer, at the moment I'm involved in Frontend Development using React and ReactJS.
+<p> I'm a FullStack developer, at the moment I'm involved in Frontend Development using React Native and ReactJS.
 I have worked with different technologies including : Python (Django and Flask), PHP (Laravel), Dart (Flutter), Java (Springboot).
 I have experience working with agile methodologies like Scrum and Kanban.
 Always willing to learn new technologies and tools.</p>

 <div align="center">